shan1525/shan1525.github.io/_pages/eleonora_di_valentino.md

 ## Eleonora Di Valentino

-Eleonora Di Valentino is a cosmologist at the University of Sheffield.
+Eleonora Di Valentino is a professor at the University of Sheffield.
 Her research explores cosmological parameters, dark energy, neutrino physics, extensions of the standard cosmological model, and the Hubble tension.